jharwell/sierra/docs/src/tutorials/plugin/platform_plugin.rst

    necessary functions/classes below.

 #.
 Derive from an existing platform by simply calling the "parent" platform's
-   functions in your derived definitions except when you need to actually extend them (e.g., to add support for a new HPC plugin)
+   functions/calling in your derived definitions except when you need to actually extend them (e.g., to add support for a new HPC plugin)

 In either case, the steps to actually create the code are below.